How It Works

 Logged as traceroute

-What it measures: The network path — every router hop between the device and the target, with per-hop latency.
+What it measures: The network path — every router hop between the device and the target, with per-hop latency, and the network (ASN) that owns each hop.

 Why it matters: Path changes correlate with performance changes.
 On satellite connections, a path change can indicate a beam handover or gateway switch.
 On terrestrial networks, path changes may indicate routing convergence events.
 The hop count itself is informative — satellite links typically show fewer hops (device → gateway → satellite → ground station → internet).